Passiolife/Passio-Nutrition-AI-RN-SDK-Distribution/README.md

 Please note that the SDK will currently not run in the iOS simulator.
 We hope to change this in the future, but an iOS test device is required for now.

+## Changelog

+See the [API docs](https://passio.gitbook.io/nutrition-ai/guides/react-native-sdk-docs/changelog) for more details.

 ## Testing the SDK with Example App